MIDWEST THERMOGRAPHY SOLUTIONS

 Images are sent to an interpretation service that employs medical doctors who are all board certified Thermologists certified by The American College of Clinical Thermology at Duke University.
 These doctors have many years of experience and are able to ask for second opinions when necessary.

-Reports are normally ready in 3-5 days and mailed to you.
+Reports are normally ready in 3-5 days and emailed to you, password protected.
 They can also be mailed to your physician(s).
-Your results can be back in a 24 hour period for an extra fee of $35.
+Your results can be back in a 24 hour period for an extra fee of $50.

 Learn more about thermal imaging or schedule an appointment!